 320 W Ash Street

 Junction City, KS 66441-3818

 The Eastern Association is one of two regions within the NAB that covers a portion of both Canada and the United States.
-There are four clusters that the thirty-one churches in the association are broken into: the Ottawa Valley, from Montreal to Killaloe; the Golden Horseshoe, from Toronto to Kitchener; Pennsylvania, from Pittsburgh to Erie; and New York, from Buffalo to Vermont.
-Dana Goodnough is the regional minister as of October 2022.
+There are four clusters that the thirty-two churches in the association are broken into: the Ottawa Valley, from Montreal to Killaloe; the Golden Horseshoe, from Toronto to Kitchener and St. Catharines; western Pennsylvania, from Pittsburgh to Erie; and western New York, from Niagara Falls and Buffalo to Rochester.
+Dana Goodnough is the regional minister

 Rev. Dr. Dana Goodnough

 Dana splits his time between serving as the Eastern Association regional minister and pastor of Discipleship at Pittsford Community Church in the Rochester, New York, area, where he has served since 1985.
 He is a graduate of Moody Bible Institute, Calvary Bible College, and Dallas Theological Seminary, and he also has a counseling degree from Liberty University and a doctoral degree from Dallas Seminary.
 Dana has participated in several short-term mission trips to places like Russia, Indonesia, Chad, Ukraine, and Brazil.
 He and his wife, Monica, have three adult children and five grandchildren.
 In his leisure time, Dana enjoys a good book in an Adirondack chair by a quiet lake.

 Pittsford NY 13045